Summary

 Major competitions

 In the world of freestyle, certain competitions have become veritable institutions.
-These include Just Standing in Paris is one of the most prestigious.
-Bringing together dancers from the four corners of the globe, this tournament is a must for all freestylers looking to make a name for themselves.
-Juste Debout, with its many categories (hip-hop, popping, locking, house), gives dancers the chance to showcase the full extent of their talent and to compete in a festive and stimulating atmosphere.
+These include Just Standing In Paris is one of the most prestigious.
+Bringing together dancers from all over the globe, this tournament is an unmissable event for all freestylers wishing to make a name for themselves.
+With thousands of participants each year, Juste Debout, with its many categories (hip-hop, popping, locking, house), allows dancers to showcase the breadth of their talent and compete in a festive and stimulating atmosphere.

-Another not-to-be-missed event, the Fusion Concept Festivalwhere creativity and innovation are at the heart of the battles.
-Here, the emphasis is on originality, and each participant is encouraged to push back his or her artistic boundaries.
-Innovative tricks, unique combinations, everything is done to impress the jury and the audience.
-Visit Battle Badis also renowned for its high standards and attracts the best international freestylers, who come here to face off against stiff competition.
+Another not-to-be-missed event, the Fusion Concept Festival, where creativity and innovation are at the heart of the battles.
+Here, the emphasis is on originality, and each participant is encouraged to push their artistic boundaries.
+Innovative figures, unique combinations captured in photos – everything is done to impress the jury and the audience.
+Battle Badis also renowned for its high standards and attracts the best international freestylers, who come here to face off against stiff competition.

-Taking part in these competitions is not just a physical challenge, but also an exercise in stress management and self-control.
-Faced with the intensity of the battles and the demands of the judges, each dancer learns to control his or her emotions, stay focused and excel.
-These competitions are much more than just stages for confrontation; they are places where you learn and excel, where you forge your style, your confidence and your passion for freestyle.
+Taking part in these competitions is not only a physical challenge, but also an exercise in stress management and self-control.
+Faced with the intensity of the battles and the demands of the judges, each dancer learns to control their emotions, stay focused, and push themselves.
+These competitions, far more than stages of confrontation, are arenas for learning and self-improvement, where one forges their style, their confidence, and their passion for freestyle.
+Whether in pop, rock, or electronic genres, each participant finds their place and thrives in this dynamic spectacle.

 Freestyle dance culture

-Freestyle dance is much more than a style or a technique; it's at the heart of a culture that brings communities together, influences trends and invites itself into the world of fashion and music.
-A vibrant culture has grown up around freestyle, where every dancer is part of a wider movement.
-Let's explore the influences of this dance in the world of fashion, music and community.
+Freestyle dance is much more than a style or a technique; it is the heart of a street culture that brings communities together, influences trends, and makes its way into the worlds of fashion and music.
+A vibrant culture has been built around freestyle, where each dancer is part of a larger movement.
+Let's explore the influences of this dance in the worlds of fashion, music, and community.

 Influence on fashion